API Reference¶

 Source code in nickyspatial/core/classifier.py

-Defines the Layer class and related functionality for organizing geospatial data.
+Layer class and related functionality for organizing geospatial data.

 Layer